 Jim Hutchens is a proven entrepreneur with over 30 years of experience in general and marketing management in the medical technology industry.
-Mr. Hutchens also served as a Managing Partner in Origin Partners, a $55 million early stage, venture capital fund.
-As the founder and CEO of Microsurge Inc., a venture-backed, minimally invasive surgery company, he assembled a management team, guided the company’s products through the regulatory process, hired a sales and marketing team, drove revenues to an annual run rate of over $10M and sold the company.
-As the founder and CEO of Choice Therapeutics, an advanced wound-care company, Mr. Hutchens implemented similar tactics and, with revenue of $2M sold the company to Alliqua Biomedical a NASDAQ list company.
-At Microvasive Endoscopy, a division of Boston Scientific, revenues rose from $300,000 to over $20 million during his tenure as Vice President, Marketing and Sales.
-Mr. Hutchens has also served as a senior executive at Smith & Nephew, Millipore, and CR Bard.
-He is a former member of the Board of Directors of the Brigham and Womens/ Faulkner Hospital.
-He holds a BS in Business Administration from Boston University.
+Mr. Hutchens served as a Managing Partner in Origin Partners, a $55 million early stage, venture capital fund and was the founder and CEO of both Microsurge Inc., a venture-backed, minimally invasive surgery company, and Choice Therapeutics, an advanced wound-care company which was sold to Alliqua Biomedical a NASDAQ list company.
+Mr. Hutchens also served in senior executive positions at Microvasive Endoscopy, a division of Boston Scientific, Smith & Nephew, and Millipore.
+He is a former member of the Board of Directors of the Brigham and Womens/ Faulkner Hospital and holds a BS in Business Administration from Boston University.

 Jorge Avelino, Chief Financial Officer

 Stephen Ruggles has over 30 years of experience in domestic and international regulatory affairs, operations management, manufacturing quality assurance, R&D, and supply chain management for early stage companies and large multinationals.
 As Director of QA / RA for Cambridge Endoscopic Devices, Mr. Ruggles led the effort to earn and maintain ISO 13485 registration, CE Mark, and compliance with Japan’s jPAL.
-Prior to Cambridge Endo, he served eight years at Becton Dickinson and Company as a Supply Chain Quality Engineer, R&D Quality Engineer, Quality Manager and Regulatory Compliance Manager.
-Prior to Becton Dickinson, Mr. Ruggles spent 13 years in progressively more responsible Operations Management positions in seven plants for C R Bard’s Angiography, Angioplasty, and Cardiovascular divisions.
+Mr. Ruggles also held various quality engineering, compliance and operations management positions at Becton Dickinson and C.R.
+Bard’s Angiography, Angioplasty, and Cardiovascular divisions.
 He holds a BBA from the University of Massachusetts at Amherst and a M.S. in Regulatory Affairs from The Massachusetts College of Pharmacy and Health Sciences.

 Stavros G. Demos, Ph.D., Technical Scientific Advisor

-Stavros Demos, Ph.D., has recently accepted the position of Senior Scientist and Group Leader of the Optical Materials Group at the University of Rochester Laboratory for Laser Energetics (LLE) in New York.
-Previously a scientist at Lawrence Livermore National Laboratory in the Physical and Life Sciences Directorate, Dr. Demos also held the position of Adjunct Associate Professor at the Department of Urology at the University of California at Davis (UCD) and served as a member of the scientific staff at the National Science Foundation Center of Biophotonics Science and Technology at UC Davis.
+Stavros Demos, Ph.D., invented the i/Blue Imaging System while a scientist at Lawrence Livermore National Laboratory, a federal research laboratory in Livermore, California.
+He has recently accepted the position of Senior Scientist and Group Leader of the Optical Materials Group at the University of Rochester Laboratory for Laser Energetics (LLE) in New York where he will continue to support development of the i/Blue system.
+While in California, Dr. Demos also held the position of Adjunct Associate Professor at the Department of Urology at the University of California at Davis (UCD) and served as a member of the scientific staff at the University’s National Science Foundation Center of Biophotonics Science and Technology.
 He received his B.S. in physics from the University of Ioannina, Greece, and his Ph.D. in physics in 1993 from the City University of New York.
 His research interests are concentrated in the field of biomedical optics and the interaction of materials with high power laser pulses.
 He is working to develop instrumentation for in vivo detection of disease and monitoring of therapeutic intervention.
 Dr. Demos has published over 120 articles in refereed journals and holds 20 patents.

 Edward M. Messing, M.D., Medical Advisor

-Dr. Edward Messing, Chief of Urology at the University of Rochester Medical Center, has joined Imagin’s Scientific Board of Advisors.
-Dr. Messing is a renowned expert in the diagnosis and treatment of cancers of the bladder, prostate, kidney, and other genitourinary organs.
+Dr. Edward Messing, Chief of Urology at the University of Rochester Medical Center, is a renowned expert in the diagnosis and treatment of cancers of the bladder, prostate, kidney, and other genitourinary organs.
 He has conducted extensive research in the basic biology of bladder and prostate cancers and has been the principal investigator on numerous clinical studies for the detection, prevention and treatment of genitourinary cancers.
 Dr. Messing received his M.D. degree from New York University, performed his surgery training at NYU-Bellevue Hospital and his Urology Residency at Stanford University.
 He was Director of the Urologic Oncology Program at the University of Wisconsin and assumed his current position at the University of Rochester School of Medicine and Dentistry in September 1995.

 Dr. Messing has been involved in multiple clinical studies relevant to Imagin’s focus.
 Having both Dr. Messing and Dr. Stavros Demos, the inventor of the i/Blue, at the same institution, is a major advantage that will help drive Imagin’s development and clinical trial programs.